jarmoza/twic/README.md

 <br/>
 Though the TWiC visualization primarily operates through the web browser, it must first be set up by running a Python script that topic models the user's text collection and then re-interprets the model into  intermediate JSON data files usable by TWiC.

 Don't worry though.
-This setup step just require a familiarity with how to access and use the terminal/command line on your computer.
-Any advanced options will be included after the basic steps for running TWiC.
+This setup step just requires a familiarity with how to access and use the terminal/command line on your computer (and an installation of [Python](https://www.python.org/downloads/) – preferably version 2.7, which comes installed by default on OSX).
+Any advanced script options will be included after the basic steps for running TWiC.

 <a name="howtouse_python"></a>
 ###Server-side Python